GrIPS: Gradient-free, Edit-based Instruction Search for Prompting Large Language Models: Acknowledgments

 \section{Acknowledgments}

+{ We thank the reviewers and the area chairs for their helpful comments and feedback.
 We thank OpenAI for providing academic access to their API.
-We thank Derek Tam, Prateek Yadav, Yi-Lin Sung, Jaemin Cho, and Shiyue Zhang for their helpful comments.
+We also thank Derek Tam, Prateek Yadav, Yi-Lin Sung, Jaemin Cho, and Shiyue Zhang for their helpful comments.
 This work was supported by NSF-CAREER Award 1846185, DARPA Machine-Commonsense (MCS) Grant N66001-19-2-4031, ONR Grant N000141812871, and a Google PhD Fellowship.
-The views contained in this article are those of the authors and not of the funding agency.
+The views contained in this article are those of the authors and not of the funding agency.}